Donate

 I’m allergic to my cat.
 How can I manage my symptoms in my home?

-If you have found out that you do have an allergy, your doctor is the best person to give you advice on managing and alleviating your allergy symptoms.
+If you've found out that you do have an allergy, your doctor is the best person to give you advice on managing and alleviating your allergy symptoms.
 For example, you might benefit from using antihistamine tablets or nasal sprays.
-There are also a number of things you can do within your home to keep your symptoms at bay.
-These include:

-• having hardwood floors instead of carpets
+• have hardwood floors instead of carpets

-• using blinds instead of curtains
+• use blinds instead of curtains

-• installing air filters to remove allergens
+• install air filters to remove allergens

-• regularly cleaning where your cat sleeps
+• regularly clean where your cat sleeps and wash your cat’s bed regularly

-• avoid being licked by your cat – this will spread allergens to you and could make symptoms worse
+• avoid being licked by your cat.
+This will spread allergens to you and could make symptoms worse

 • gently clean your cat with a damp cloth